krcourville/grunt-watch-connect/README.md

 # grunt-watch-connect
-Sample, minimal grunt configuration that starts a web page in default browser, watches for changes, and reloads the browser.
+Sample, minimal grunt configuration that starts a web page in default browser, watches for changes, and reloads the browser when html files change.

 # Demo Steps